scrawler-labs/scrawler/README.md

 <br><br>

-🔥Create simple but powerful web apps and APIs quickly, while writing minumum lines of code🔥<br>
+🔥Create simple but powerful web apps and APIs quickly, with minumum lines of code🔥<br>
 🇮🇳 Made in India 🇮🇳
 </div>